1jour1vin

 Wine rated (2025 guide) 94/100

-Seductive and intensely fragrant, this wine is bursting with blackcurrant, cherry, and subtle spices.
-Its crystalline acidity brings immediate freshness and liveliness, while supple and delicate tannins give it a silky texture without heaviness.
+Alluring and intensely aromatic, this wine is brimming with blackcurrant, cherry, and subtle spices.
+Its crystalline acidity brings immediate freshness and liveliness, while supple, delicate tannins give it a silky texture without any heaviness.
 Energetic and dynamic, it combines purity and precision.
-The Carmes signature is fully revealed here: pure fruit, supple tannins, and a long, elegant structure.
-Flavors of cherry, plum, and redcurrant give way to a mineral finish, evoking oyster shells, with a slight hint of saltiness.
-Both fresh and suitable for aging, this is a beautifully structured and dynamic wine that makes you want to come back for more.
-One of the best second wines, I love it.
-31% whole cluster fermentation.
-2025-2040
+Carmes’ signature style is fully evident here: pure fruit, supple tannins, and a long, elegant structure.
+Flavors of cherry, plum, and red currant give way to a mineral finish, evoking oyster shells, with a slight hint of salt.
+Both fresh and suitable for aging, this is a beautifully structured and dynamic wine that leaves you wanting more.
+One of the best second wines—I love it.
+31% fermented as whole clusters.
+2025–2040

 Hachette Wine Guide